Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Background on the Bures--Wasserstein manifold

 The Riemannian exponential map $\exp_\mu$ is the mapping $T_\mu \mc P_{2,\rm ac}(\R^d) \to \mc P_{2,\rm ac}(\R^d)$ which maps a tangent vector $v$ to the constant-speed geodesic emanating from $\mu$ with velocity $v$, evaluated at time $1$.\footnote{Generally, in Riemannian geometry, the exponential map is not defined on the entire tangent space but rather a subset of it; this is also the case for Wasserstein space.} From our description above, we see that $\exp_\mu v = {({\id} + v)}_\# \mu$, since the tangent vector joining $\mu$ to $T_\# \mu$ is $v = T - {\id}$ (when $T$ is an optimal transport map).
 It is also convenient to define the Riemannian logarithmic map $\log_\mu : \mc P_{2,\rm ac}(\R^d) \to T_\mu \mc P_{2,\rm ac}(\R^d)$ to be the inverse of the exponential map $\exp_\mu$; in our context, $\log_\mu \nu = T_{\mu\to\nu} - {\id}$.

 In Riemannian geometry, it is common to localize the argument around a measure $\mu$, which loosely means replacing a measure $\nu$ with its image $\log_\mu \nu$ in the tangent space at $\mu$.
-This is convenient because the tangent space at $\mu$ is embedded in the Hilbert space $L^2(\mu)$, and we can leverage Hilbert space arguments (e.g.\ computing inner products).
+This is convenient because the tangent space at $\mu$ is embedded in the Hilbert space $L^2(\mu)$, and we can leverage Hilbert space arguments (e.g., computing inner products).
 In order to do this one must quantify the distortion introduced by the map $\log_\mu$, which is morally related to the curvature of the manifold.

-We now specialize the above concepts to the Bures-Wasserstein manifold, in which non-degenerate centered Gaussians are identified with their covariance matrices; thus, the Bures-Wasserstein manifold is the space $\psd$ of positive-definite symmetric matrices equipped with a certain Riemannian metric.
+We now specialize the above concepts to the Bures--Wasserstein manifold, in which non-degenerate centered Gaussians are identified with their covariance matrices; thus, the Bures--Wasserstein manifold is the space $\psd$ of positive-definite symmetric matrices equipped with a certain Riemannian metric.

-The optimal transport problem between Gaussians is discussed in many places, e.g.~\cite{bhatiajainlim2019bures}.
+The optimal transport problem between Gaussians is discussed in many places, e.g.,~\cite{bhatiajainlim2019bures}.
 Given two covariance matrices $\Sigma,\Sigma'\in\psd$, the optimal transport map between the corresponding centered Gaussians is the linear map $\R^d\to\R^d$ given by

 Note that this is a symmetric matrix.
 Since $AX \sim \mc N(0, A\Sigma A^\T)$ for $X \sim \mc N(0, \Sigma)$, the fact that $T_{\Sigma\to\Sigma'} X \sim \mc N(0,\Sigma')$ reduces to the matrix identity $T_{\Sigma\to\Sigma'} \Sigma T_{\Sigma\to\Sigma'} = \Sigma'$, which can be verified by hand.
 The above formula yields